aucad/aml-networks/readme.md

 python3 -m pip install -e "/path/to/RobustTrees/python-package"
 ```

-After setup, check the xgboost runtime:
+**Step 3: (optional) Check installation**

+Check the xgboost runtime, the version number should be 0.72.

 ```
 python3 -m pip show xgboost
 ```

-The version number should be 0.72.

-Next, run:
+Run a help command, which should produce a help prompt.

 ```
 python3 -m aml
 ```

-This should produce a help prompt.
 You are ready to run experiments and make code changes.